 Depending on optical quality and observing conditions, you can expect to get anywhere from 20x to 50x of useful magnification per inch of aperture.
 In other words, a 4-inch scope tops out at 200x under ideal conditions, but a 6-inch scope can work well as high as 300x under ideal conditions.

 But that's the maximum; most of the time, you'll find that the best views are actually had at the telescope's lowest power.
-If the advertising on the box hypes super-high power, the manufacturer is trying to fool you.
+If the advertising on the box hypes super-high power, the manufacturer is trying to fool you—a good point to note in this telescope buying guide.

-Perhaps more importantly, big aperture also lets you see fainter objects.
+Perhaps one of the more important areas of this telescope buying guide, big aperture also lets you see fainter objects.
 This is different from providing magnification.
 In fact, the problem with most astronomical objects is not that they're too small and need more magnifying, it's that that they're too faint and need more light — in other words, more aperture.

 For example, several dozen galaxies beyond our Milky Way can be discerned through my 4½-inch (105-mm) reflector.
 Some are more than 50 million light-years away.
 Not bad for a telescope I can tuck under my arm and carry on a plane!
 But with my 12½-inch Dobsonian, hundreds of galaxies are within reach.
 Even if I use the same magnification on both scopes!